Continuous Archiving and Point-in-Time Recovery (PITR)

 The default behavior of recovery is to recover along the same timeline that was current when the base backup was taken.
 If you wish to recover into some child timeline (that is, you want to return to some state that was itself generated after a recovery attempt), you need to specify the target timeline ID in recovery.conf.
 You cannot recover into timelines that branched off earlier than the base backup.

 Some tips for configuring continuous archiving are given here.

 It is possible to use PostgreSQL's backup facilities to produce standalone hot backups.
 These are backups that cannot be used for point-in-time recovery, yet are typically much faster to backup and restore than pg_dump dumps.
 (They are also much larger than pg_dump dumps, so in some cases the speed advantage might be negated.)

-To prepare for standalone hot backups, set wal_level to archive (or hot_standby), archive_mode to on, and set up an archive_command that performs archiving only when a switch file exists.
+If more flexibility in copying the backup files is needed, a lower level process can be used for standalone hot backups as well.
+To prepare for low level standalone hot backups, set wal_level to archive or higher, archive_mode to on, and set up an archive_command that performs archiving only when a switch file exists.
 For example:

 archive_command = 'test ! -f /var/lib/pgsql/backup_in_progress || (test ! -f /var/lib/pgsql/archive/%f && cp %p /var/lib/pgsql/archive/%f)'